Global Emergency Medicine Student Leadership Program (GEMS LP)

 ACADEMIC PROJECT AND CAPSTONE PRESENTATION

-The goal of the academic project is to expose mentees to academic work in global emergency medicine, so they can gain skills they can apply to future projects, as well as helping the mentee create a lasting network of global emergency medicine mentors and colleagues.
-To this end GEMS LP mentors will provide a number of academic projects which the mentees can rank based on their GEM subspecialty and regional interest.
+The goals of the academic project program component are as follows: 1) to expose mentees to academic work in global emergency medicine, 2) to foster academic and research skills that will be applicable to future projects, 3) to create a lasting network of global emergency medicine mentors and colleagues.
+To this end, GEMS LP mentors will provide a number of academic projects which the mentees can rank based on their GEM subspecialty and regional interest.
 Each project will have 2-6 mentees in order to allow for peer collaboration.
 The mentee should spend 1-2 hours per week working on the project throughout the year on average.

-The academic project should be academically rigorous and of quality equivalent to an abstract presentation at a scientific conference.
+The project should be academically rigorous and of quality equivalent to an abstract presentation at a scientific conference.
 However, acceptance of an abstract at a conference or a publication is not required.
-All mentees will present on their projects at the final journal club of the 2020/21 program year and provide a written summary for the yearly GEM LP newsletter.
+All mentees will present their projects at the final journal club of the 2021/22 program year and provide a written summary for the yearly GEMS LP newsletter.

 Each mentee will be placed into a group of three to lead one of the 6-8 journal clubs (JC) offered throughout the year.
-Each mentee is allowed to miss one journal club during the year and should let the journal club leader in advance.
-The journal club schedule will be published in November 2020 with dates, leader and topic assignments.
+Each mentee is allowed to miss one journal club during the year and is expected to let the journal club leader know about any absences in advance.
+The journal club schedule will be published in November 2021 with dates, leaders, and topic assignments.
 Journal club instructions and a preparation timeline will be provided.
 Each group of mentees will be paired with a resident or attending to assist them in preparing their JC presentation.
-Each JC will review a preassigned book chapter, an article selected by the mentee group and a GEM project proposal presentation addressing a need identified by the mentees related to the JC topic or reading.
-Journal club will be conducted via Zoom for 1-2 hours and all participants need to have read the articles in advance.
-At the end of each journal club, one of the members of the program’s leadership will have an informal check in with the group to receive feedback and address any issues with the program.
+Each JC will review a preassigned book chapter, an article selected by the mentee group, and a GEM project proposal that addresses a need identified by the mentee group that relates to their JC topic or reading.
+Journal club will be conducted via Zoom for 1-2 hours and all participants need to have completed the assigned readings in advance.
+At the end of each journal club, one of the members of the program’s leadership will conduct an informal check-in with the group to receive feedback and address any issues with the program.

-Mentors and mentees will fill out assessments of the program at the beginning, middle and end of the program.
-Mentors and mentees should contact the GEMS LP directors with any concerns throughout the year.
-GEMS LP is a constantly evolving program and the Leadership Team will review assessments and feedback from participants in order to improve future iterations of the program.
+Mentors and mentees will fill out assessments of the program at the beginning, middle, and end of the program.
+Mentors and mentees should contact the GEMS LP directors with any concerns that arise during the year.
+GEMS LP is a constantly evolving program and the Leadership Team will thoroughly review assessments and feedback from participants in order to improve future iterations of the program.

 May 04, 2020